jwdevos/openbsd_firewall_ansible/README.md

+**-- this repo will be archived and moved to https://codeberg.org/jwdevos/openbsd_firewall_ansible --**

 # openbsd_firewall_ansible
 This Ansible project is used to deploy and manage an OpenBSD firewall running pf and dhcpd.
 The playbooks deploy a running firewall taking nothing more than a fresh install of OpenBSD.
 The playbooks produce a minimum viable product to demonstrate a working firewall.
 They are intended for demonstration purposes but can be taken freely to suit your own needs.
 The cool thing is that all of the unique configuration is in the variables under host_vars.
 That means you can easily make configuration changes to a running box and reload only the services that were affected.
 With pf, the firewall keeps running if you just reload the configuration.